 The primary reason for the profit are due to inventory gains owing to efficient buying of raw material and rupee devaluation during the year.
 However, I strongly feel that the fundamental problems and issues confronting the Textile Industry in general, especially the exporting Industries have not been corrected.
 These include high cost of doing business in Pakistan, especially cost of energy, withholding taxes which totals 64 in number and number of levies, as well as SRB enforced by the Provisional Government like Sales Tax on Services, etc. In addition, our labor cost is the highest in the region.
 Further, another serious reason that continues to chain our ability to fight this competitive textile world is that huge amounts of refunds are stuck up with the Government and so far we see no sight of the refunds.
-These include, Sales Tax refunds, norme Tax refunds, DDTR claims, DLTL claims and Custom Rebates, which are all held back.
-All these issues and other inefficiencies of the Government Sector plus so many other concerns have not been corrected.
-We hope the Government who have recently taken over will understand and realize this very difficult situation for the exporting industry and that their focus will change from Import and Consumption led growth to Export and Productivity.
+These include, Sales Tax refunds, Income Tax refunds, DDTR claims, DLTL claims and Custom Rebates, which are all held back.
+All these issues and other who have recently taken over will understand and realize this very difficult situation for the exporting industry and that their focus will change from Import and Consumption led growth to Export and Productivity.